-Your recumbent bike provides a completely smooth and natural feeling, that minimizes the impact on your hips, knees and ankles while providing a superior aerobic and muscle toning workout.
-The durable steel frame and transport wheels make the unit mobile and easy to use.
+The New Balance 6.0u, provides a completely smooth and natural feeling that minimizes the impact on your hips, knees and ankles while providing a superior aerobic and muscle toning workout.
+The durable steel frame and front transport wheels make the unit mobile and easy to use.